-All extended and off-site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
-When our pupils attend off-site activities, including day and residential visits and work-related activities, we will check that effective child protection and whistleblowing arrangements are in place.
+All extended and off site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
+When our pupils attend off-site activities, including day and residential visits and work related activities, we will check that effective child protection and whistleblowing arrangements are in place.

-Where extended school activities are provided by and managed by the school, the school's child protection policy and procedures apply.
+Where extended school activities are provided by and managed by the school, the school's Child Protection and Safeguarding Policy and procedures apply.
 If other organisations provide services or activities on the school site, the school will check that those organisations have appropriate procedures in place, including safer recruitment procedures.